 Counties are required to establish a Prudent Reserve to ensure the County programs will be able to serve clients should MHSA revenues drop.
 The California Department of Health Care Services (DHCS) Info Notice 19-017, released on March 20, 2019, established an MHSA Prudent Reserve level that does not exceed 33% of the average Community Services and Supports (CSS) revenue received in the preceding five years.
-For San Mateo County, this corresponds to \$8,879,780, of which \$8,279,780 was transferred to the Prudent Reserve in FY 2021-22 Annual Revenue and Expenditure Report (ARER) as per the stakeholder review and recommendation. \$600,000 was previously transferred in FY 2008-09.
+For San Mateo County, this corresponds to \$8,879,780, which was \$8,279,780 was transferred to the Prudent Reserve in FY 2021-22 as per the stakeholder reviewed and recommended FY 2020-21 MHSA Annual Update. \$600,000 was previously transferred in FY 2008-09.

 Additionally, as per the FY 2019-20 MHSA Annual Update, the MHSA Steering Committee, the local mental health board and Board of Supervisors, reviewed and approved a recommended Total Operational Reserve of 50% (Prudent Reserve + additional operating reserve), of the highest annual revenue for San Mateo County, which currently equals \$24.7 million.
-The additional Operational Reserve is in a local MHSA Trust Fund unspent funds.
+The additional Operational Reserve is in a local MHSA Trust Fund.
 This allows the flexibility in budgeting for short-term fluctuations in funding without having to go through the State's administrative process to access the Prudent Reserve, in the event that revenue decline is less than the State's threshold or funding is needed in a timely manner.